madebits/madebits.github.io/blog/2020/2020-05-03-Using-Ubuntu-Snap.md

 /dev/loop20                  176M  176M     0 100% /snap/gimp/265
 ```

-I am not sure why they need to mount all revisions, I guess just to make `mount` and `df` commands unusable (`df -h -x squashfs`), but they have patched `gnome-disks` not to show snap loop devices.
+I am not sure why they need to mount all revisions, I guess just to make `mount` and `df` commands unusable (`df -h -x squashfs`).
+They have patched, however, `gnome-disks` not to show snap loop devices.

-The binary files declared within snap meta files are linked to `/snap/bin` (it seem to be added to `$PATH` in Ubuntu):
+The binary files declared within snap meta files are linked to `/snap/bin` (which is added to system `$PATH` in Ubuntu):

 ```bash
 $ ls -l /snap/bin | grep gimp